 The built-in Upgrade Compatibility Tool aims to achieve the same issues coverage as original Adobe Commerce Upgrade Compatibility Tool.
-There are issues that covered by this MVP version:
+There are three types of inspections covered by this MVP version:

 A complete list of inspections that are already available in the original tool, can be found by the following link.